catherinejelder/mastermind/README.md

 A CLI implementation of the mastermind game, written in scala!

 # Prerequisites
-You must have java, scala, and maven installed.
+You must have scala and maven installed.

 The game looks best in a terminal with a black background.